 Assigns a key that talks or listens to another intercom port.
-Note that some pt-to-pt destinations may be non-keypanel devices that cannot activate talk and listen paths.
+Some pt-to-pt destinations may be non-keypanel devices that cannot activate talk and listen paths.
 Therefore, if you want full communication, you may need to assign both talk and listen on the key.